-This is an amazing article by Lisa at Real Food Digest
+This is an amazing article by Lisa at Real Food Digest.

 Please visit their website for other amazing articles & blog posts!

-- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
+- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -The Complete Guide to Fats and Oils – What to Cook With (or not), What to Avoid and Why

 Choosing the right fats and oils in your food preparation has a dramatic impact on your health.
 There is much information and misinformation on what constitutes healthy fats.
-This chart simplifies the best choices of fats for cooking, fats that should not be heated, and which to avoid altogether
+This chart simplifies the best choices of fats for cooking, fats that should not be heated, and which to avoid altogether.

 It took our health community decades to recognize the dangers of trans fats in margarine and other butter replacements.
 And only recently are the anti-inflammatory and immune enhancing benefits of coconut oil, a saturated fat, being publicized.
 How long do we need to wait until “heart-healthy” vegetable oils are recognized for its inflammatory effects and as a major contributor to modern disease?